 What are the potential side effects?

 Side effects are common, but generally mild to moderate

 and occur within the first few days of getting the vaccine.
-For more information on vaccine safety, speed of development and potential side effects of vaccination, we recommend reading the Pfizer EUA Fact Sheet and Moderna EUA Fact Sheet.
-Both materials were created by the FDA and
+For more information read the Comirnaty (Pfizer) Fact Sheet, Moderna EUA Fact Sheet, and Johnson & Johnson/Janssen EUA Fact Sheet.
+All materials were created by the FDA and

 include the latest information.

 Why should I get the vaccine if I'm pregnant or nursing?